Einstein manifolds with skew torsion: Appendix: Equivalent formulations of parallel torsion

-Both sides are tensorial quantities, but the left hand side is symmetric in $X,Y,$ and $Z$, while the right hand side is antisymmetric in $X,Y,$ and $Z$, hence they can only be equal if they vanish, which implies condition $(1)$.
+which holds under the assumption that $s\neq 0$.
+Both sides are tensorial quantities, but the left hand side is symmetric in $X,Y,$ and $Z$, while the right hand side is antisymmetric in $X,Y,$ and $Z$, hence they can only be equal if they vanish, i.\,e.~$\stackrel{XYZ}{\sigma} [\nabla^s_X H(Y,Z,W)]=0$ and